henry2004y/Batsrus.jl/docs/src/man/guide.md

 For the plotting, streamline tracing and particle tracing, a common problem is the grid and related interpolation process.
 I am envisioning a more general approach to deal with block-based and unstructured grid to provide fundamental support for all of these.

 Currently, BATSRUS output contains only cell center grid and cell center values.
 The multiblock VTK format conversion works, but it is incorrectly recognized as node center data.
 An ideal way is to output the original node coordinates and corresponding cell center values.

+### Ordering of connectivity

+Tecplot and VTK unstructured data formats have the same connectivity ordering for hexahedron, but different ordering for voxel (in VTK).
+A function `swaprows` is implemented to switch the orderings.

 ### Variable naming